About the BSAC Funding Programme

 Application Review Process:

-All applications for Project grants, Research grants and PhD Studentships meeting our eligibility criteria are further reviewed as follows: A. Applications for Project grants are reviewed by expert members of The BSAC Grants Committee and B. Applications for Research grants and PhD Studentships are subject to a stringent two-step review process 1) an external peer review process; and 2) a final review by The BSAC Grants Committee.
+All applications for Project grants, Research grants and PhD Studentships meeting our eligibility criteria will be reviewed further reviewed.
+Project grant applications are reviewed by expert members of the BSAC Grants Committee.
+Applications for Research grants and PhD Studentships are subject to a stringent two-step review process 1) an external peer review process; and 2) a final review by the BSAC Grants Committee.

 Each year, the BSAC typically awards 1- 2 large grants (up to 50,000 per project) and 2-3 smaller grants (up to £15,000 per project).